CertifaiAI/learn-java-the-certifai-way/README.md

 - [Apache Maven 3.5](https://maven.apache.org/download.cgi) or later
 - [Intellij IDE](https://www.jetbrains.com/idea/download/)

-## How To Use This Repository
+## Repository Structure
-In order to gain the most benefits, you can choose the topic to look deeper into at your own pace.

-If you are starting from scratch, walkthrough the folder in the sequence as below to gain the maximum learning experience.
 - [**Basic**](https://github.com/CertifaiAI/learn-java-the-certifai-way/tree/master/java-core/src/main/java/ai/certifai/basic)
 - [**Introduction to Apache Maven**](https://github.com/CertifaiAI/learn-java-the-certifai-way/tree/master/java-core/src/main/java/ai/certifai/maven)
 - [**Intermediate**](https://github.com/CertifaiAI/learn-java-the-certifai-way/tree/master/java-core/src/main/java/ai/certifai/intermediate)

+In order to gain the most benefits, choose the topic to look deeper into at your own pace.

+If starting from scratch, walkthrough the folder in the above order to gain the maximum learning experience.

+## How to Use This Repository

+- Guides in the form of markdown in each ex* folder will shows what to do in the particular exercise.

+- No answer will be given.
+The results on carefully designed use cases will determine the successful run of the code.
+- Try the very best to craft the answer through getting the hands dirty.
+Follow your own pace.